bio-raum/FooDMe2/docs/user_doc/quickstart.md

 We recommend you also contribute a config file for your setup to our [central config repository](https://github.com/bio-raum/nf-configs/blob/main/doc/config.md).
 This will save you time down the road by setting certain options automatically based on your compute environment.

-For the example below, we will assume you use Appainer, although other container framework like Docker or Singularityare supported, as well as conda.
+For the example below, we will assume you use Appainer, although other container framework like Docker or Singularity are supported, as well as conda.

 ## Pipeline references